maachang/msful/README.md

 A simple, thin framework, msful, so if you have experience developing with nodejs, or anyone who can handle web-based Javascript programs, you can develop quickly without requiring a lot of learning costs.

+# Benefits of using msful

+I used to use only java-based web application server spring-boot.
+He also built web applications with Scala language Vert.x.

+Recently, the web application environment was also developed using express of node.

+But, development is troublesome.

+why?
+You might think that, but after modifying the program, you have to restart the node.

+What kind of node is used in the script language?
+With regard to the program modification of this area, the node side recognizes and substitutes it.
+I thought.

+However, the modified program will not be recognized unless the node is actually restarted.

+This is what reduces development efficiency at the time of development.

+And they felt the same when they used java's spring-boot and scala's Vert.x.

+As a PHP language and a web server, it is not particularly good personally, but if it is updated, it will be reloaded automatically because PHP will not have a restart for the server, "development efficiency" You can say that is good.

+It was so heavy, I thought that it would be better if I made various thought and research results, and made it.

+With this, at least, by eliminating the restart of the node server, I think that the development cost of the Web application will be lower than express, and the development speed will increase.

 I hope that msful developers can provide a better development environment for you.

 # How to introduce msful